What is Digital Health?

-• Eg. online medical records, video doctor visits, and health apps on phones.
+• It includes things like online medical records, video doctor visits, and health apps on phones.

-• We will look at what digital health is, why it matters, and how it affects patients and those working in healthcare.
+• In this talk, we’ll look at what digital health is, why it matters, and how it affects patients and doctors.

 1. What do we mean by “digital” and “health”?